clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/administration/shift-sequences.md

 1. In the **Shift sequences** tile on the left, select the shift sequence for which you want to generate a report.
 2. Click _Apply_{:.doc-button}.
 3. Click _Report_{:.doc-button} on top of the table.
-4. In the dialog, you can check the checkbox to send the report to the email adress used for your injixo account.
+4. In the dialog, you can check the checkbox to send the report to the email address used for your injixo account.

 The report shows the start and end times of the activities or day models included in the shift sequence as well as their net duration in hours.
 The report is structured in weeks.
 Additionally, the report shows the following totals and averages of the net duration:

-- Row Total: Net duration of all activities or day models in the shift sequence
+- Sum row: Net duration of all activities or day models in the shift sequence.
-- Sum column: Total of the net duration of the activities or day models per week
+- Sum column: Total added net duration of the activities or day models per week.
-- Row Average: Average value for all values in the column Total
+- Average row: Average value for all values in the Total row.